ActuatorDigital/Sketch/README.md

 Window > General > Sketch Runner
 ```
 The sketch runner window will now appear, and list any/all valid sketches in your project, along with  names, descriptions, and run buttons for each.
 Feel free to dock it anywhere in your workspace.

+## Samples

+The Sketch package comes with two samples: `Empty` which contains a set up assembly definition file with a set up empty sketch, for adding into your project, and `Examples` which contains some simple examples of Sketch usage.